 While it unclear what the exact mechanisms behind the beneficial effects of antidepressants on blood glucose control are, “it is likely that improvements in depression lead to improvements in behavioral change—better diet, more frequent exercise, regularly taking medication and checking blood sugar.
 There might also be a direct physiologic effect related to stress hormones.
 This will be an important area for future research,” Dr. Brieler said.

-“This is just one study among many that emphasizes the effects of depression on physical health,” Dr. Brieler said.
+“This is just one study among many that emphasize the effects of depression on physical health,” Dr. Brieler said.
 “Depression is not only a disease of emotions and behavior.
 Depression is a risk factor for vascular disease, diabetes, and worse outcomes after heart surgery.
 Proper treatment of depression is important for many aspects of a patient's health.”

-“Depression is very common, but unfortunately, many people with depression go undiagnosed, or don’t get the treatment they need,” Dr. Frost commented.
+“Depression is very common, but unfortunately, many people with depression go undiagnosed or don’t get the treatment they need,” Dr. Frost commented.
 “To combat this issue, the AAFP advises primary care physicians to screen for depression in all adults.”

 Brieler JA, Lustman PJ, Scherrer JF, Salas J, Schneider FD.
 Antidepressant medication use and glycaemic control in co-morbid type 2 diabetes and depression.
 Fam Pract.
 2016 Jan 7. pii: cmv100.
 [Epub ahead of print]